 27. Data security is another great benefit of ERP software.
 A single input system and repository of information, along with firewalls and restriction controls, improves the accuracy, consistency, and security of a company’s information.
 Access points are tightly monitored.
 Administrators can quickly deactivate the access of terminated employees, grant permission to new ones, lock in sensitive data, and spot unauthorized actions or suspicious activity patterns in the system.

 28. Cloud-based ERP offers an extra layer of security because the providers employ 24/7 security experts to protect their servers.
 The database systems of cloud and on-premise ERP platforms also enable centralized backups of critical and sensitive data.

-29. ERP solutions relieve the burden of meeting regulatory compliance requirements, e.g., in the manufacturing industry.
+29 ERP solutions relieve the burden of meeting regulatory compliance requirements, e.g., in the manufacturing industry.
 Many feature built-in regulatory process standards and compliance reporting and subscribe to reporting protocols for financial accounting, product regulations, and data security.
 Some ERP vendors take specific regulations into account, keep track of industry regulations, and monitor changes in compliance.

-Onix has seen extensive benefits of implementing a custom-built system.
+Onix has seen extensive benefits from implementing a custom-built system.
 Hydra has dramatically improved project management processes, enabling the company to concentrate on the clients’ needs and to keep up with the business growth.

 Not every firm, however, needs full-fledged ERP business software implementation.
 Sometimes, a professional services system or a project management solution is sufficient.